Amanda is a columnist for Spiral Nature magazine and Witch Way Magazine. Witchcraft is her life passion, vocation, and calling.

-While all a witch needs is their mind to create magick, tools help us to channel, boost, and magnify our power.
+Although all a witch needs is their mind to create magick, tools help them to channel, boost, and magnify power.
 There are a number of tools that a witch may use for magickal purposes.
 One of the most iconic tools is the cauldron.
 I have three, and I love them dearly.

 Below is a list of ways in which I have used my cauldrons: